 Another way to beat a red light ticket is if you can disprove the officer who gave it to you.
 If the officer was in an area where it is difficult to see you and you can provide evidence such as photos and eyewitness testimony, you may be able to disprove the officer.
 More than likely a judge is going to believe an officer in the court of law, but hard evidence is difficult to argue against, even if the evidence is against the officer.
 An argument that the officer who ticketed you has poor vision can stand in court if you have evidence.
 If issuing the ticket came down to the officer’s personal opinion, you can actually challenge that.
 Camera red light tickets can also be disproved.
 For a red light ticket issued by a camera, you need to prove that the light was not red when the photo was taken, the car pictured is not your car, you not in the car, or that your vehicle was part of a funeral procession.
 You can also request the photos that the red light camera took and examine them yourself to see if the driver is you.
 The driver is responsible for the ticket, not the owner of the vehicle.

 There are many ways to get out of red light and cell phone tickets.
 In any case, you will need to have solid evidence to prove why the ticket should be dismissed.
 You need to know your options in every scenario so that you get the issue resolved as easily as possible.
 A little bit of education about the law goes a long way.
-Know that you can always hire a lawyer to show up in court for you if you have other obligations.
+Know that you can always hire an Austin motorcycle accident lawyer to show up in court for you if you have other obligations.
 There are many people who have successfully beat these types of tickets, so it is very possible that you can as well.
 In any case, eyewitness testimony and other forms evidence are very beneficial.
 At the end of it all, if you do not like the judge’s decision you can appeal by filing the proper paperwork in a timely manner.